pytorch/xla/.github/ci.md

 good" commit to prevent accidental changes from PyTorch/XLA to break PyTorch CI without warning.
 PyTorch has hundreds of commits each week, and this pin ensures that PyTorch/XLA as a downstream package does not cause failures in PyTorch CI.

-#### Why does PyTorch/XLA CI pull from PyTorch master?

-[PyTorch/XLA CI pulls PyTorch from master][pull-pytorch-master] unless a PyTorch pin is manually provided.
-PyTorch/XLA is a downstream package to PyTorch, and pulling from master ensures that PyTorch/XLA will stay up-to-date and works with the latest PyTorch changes.

 #### TPU CI is broken